Corporate Governance

 Directors who do not concurrently serve as Executive Officers,(excluding Directors who are Audit and Supervisory Committee Members)

-Directors who do not concurrently serve as Executive Officers (who are Audit and Supervisory Committee Members)
+Directors who do not serve concurrently as Executive Officers (Directors who are Audit & Supervisory Committee Members)

-• (*2) The fixed portion of share‑based compensation is not linked to the Company’s business performance.
+• (*2) The fixed component of the stock compensation is not linked to the Company's performance.

-• (*3) In cases not falling under any of the above categories, the matter shall be deliberated by the Compensation Committee and resolved by the Board of Directors.
+• (*3) If an officer does not fall under any of the classifications, the matter shall be deliberated by the Compensation Committee and approved by the Board of Directors.

-• (*4) Variable compensation consists of the total of bonuses and the amount of share‑based compensation granted for one fiscal year.
+• (*4) Variable compensation shall be the total of bonuses and amount of stock compensation for a single fiscal year.

 • Bonuses

-• The bonus payment period covers the period from the start date to the end date of the relevant fiscal year, and bonuses corresponding to that period are paid after the conclusion of the ordinary general meeting of shareholders held immediately following the end of the fiscal year.
+• Bonuses cover the period from the beginning of the fiscal year to the final day of the fiscal year, and are paid immediately after the first annual general shareholders' meeting held after the end of the target period.

 [Results for the Fiscal Year Ended December 31, 2025]